-One CPU version has the i3-8121U which is the new Cannon Lake but this is the most basic processor model.
+One CPU available is the new i3-8121U which is the new Cannon Lake but this is the most basic processor model.
 Lenovo has Kaby Lake processors for most models until Intel can some up with a new i5 processor.

-The Ideapad offers 6 hours of working time between charges.
-It also has their rapid charge which can give 2 hours of work time in 156 minutes of charging the battery.
+The Ideapad offers over 6 hours of working time between charges.
+It also has their rapid charge which can give 2 hours of work time in 15 minutes of charging the battery.

 The machine supports M.2 so a SSD can be installed and it can be equipped with up to 2TB in the drive bay.

-The machine has an optional DVD drive as well but we did not notice BD drive was available.
+The machine has an optional DVD drive as well but we did not notice any BD drives.

 - up to 8th Gen Intel® Quad Core i7-8550U